Questions, answered plainly.

 - What happens to the content I add?

 - Content you add is stored in your private account.
-It is not shared with other users, not used to train models, and not accessible outside your account.
+It is not shared with other users, not used to train third-party models, and not accessible outside your account.
 Transcripts and embeddings are stored in a dedicated database tied to your user ID.

 - Where can I see pricing?

-- Current plans and tiers are on the Pricing page.
+- Current plans and tiers are on the pricing page.